omise/omise-android/README.md

 ## Authorizing payment

 Some payment methods require the customer to authorize the payment using an authorization URL.
-This includes [3-D Secure verification](https://docs.omise.co/fraud-protection#3-d-secure), [Internet Banking payment](https://docs.omise.co/internet-banking), [Mobile Banking SCB](https://docs.omise.co/mobile-banking-scb), etc. Omise Android SDK provides a built-in class to handle the authorization.
+This includes [3-D Secure verification](https://docs.omise.co/fraud-protection#3-d-secure), [Mobile Banking SCB](https://docs.omise.co/mobile-banking-scb), etc. Omise Android SDK provides a built-in class to handle the authorization.

 On payment methods that require opening the external app (e.g., mobile banking app) to authorize the transaction, set the _return_uri_ to a **deep link** or **app link** to be able to open the merchant app.
 Otherwise, after the cardholder authorizes the transaction on the external app, the flow redirects to the normal link in the _return_uri_, and opens it on the browser app, resulting in the payment not being completed.
 Some authorized URLs will be processed using the in-app browser flow, and others will be processed using the native flow from the SDK (3DS v2), and the SDK automatically handles all of this.